Coronavirus information and advice

 Coronavirus (COVID-19) Information and Advice

-Following the new national restrictions announced by the Prime Minister on 23 March 2020, we have had to make further changes to many of our non-essential services to ensure we are doing our bit to help reduce the impact of COVID-19.
+Following the national restrictions announced by the Prime Minister on 23 March 2020, we have had to make changes to many of our non-essential services to ensure we are doing our bit to help reduce the impact of COVID-19.

 We will continue to ask all customers who we need to come into contact with for essential visits if they, or a member of their household is displaying any symptoms of Coronavirus, or if they are considered to be vulnerable due to age or health conditions.
 If the answer is yes, this does not mean that we will refuse you service, we will simply ensure that appropriate measures are in place to keep everyone safe.